cwardgar/ansible-nexus3-oss/README.md

     nexus_download_dir: '/tmp'

 Directory on target where the nexus package will be downloaded.
+The context path needs a trailing slash.

     nexus_default_port: 8081
     nexus_default_context_path: '/'